 Graphical assets discovered in internal betas of iOS 13 strongly suggest that Apple is going to launch some kind of object tracker in the near future.
 This small disc or sticker will be applicable to keys, wallets and other important items, and will then by trackable in the revamped Find My app (which combines the old Find My iPhone and Find My Friends apps).
 We thought there was a chance we could have seen this at the September event, but it was a no show.
-An October event could be the next best place (although maybe spring is more likely).
+A November event could be the next best place (although maybe next spring is more likely).

 We examine these rumours here: Apple to unveil 'Tag' object tracker

 Mini Apple TV

-With Apple launching its TV+ subscription service in November, how about a smaller, cheaper Apple TV to go with it?
+With Apple launching its TV+ subscription service at the beginning of November, how about a smaller, cheaper Apple TV to go with it?
 If Apple wants to reach the masses with its service, a dongle that will let them stream Apple's new content to their TV sets could be an essential part of the equation.

 Alternatively Apple has already come to an agreement with a number of different TV manufacturers to enable AirPlay 2 compatibility on their sets, so perhaps there will be no need to use an Apple TV to stream Apple's new content.
-Even Roku will be including the new service on its devices.
+Even Roku and Amazon include the new service on their devices.

 New HomePod and HomePod mini

 Apple's also rumoured to be gearing up to launch a new HomePod and potentially a HomePod mini in 2019.
 The latter is probably wishful thinking, but such a move would, presumably, help Apple gain market share in the smart speaker space.

 Read about the Mini HomePod and HomePod 2.

 There were new AirPods announced at the beginning of 2019 and then the AirPods Pro arrived in October 2019, but the company is also said to be planning to introduce some new over ear headphones and we could see these before the end of 2019.

 We've collected the most plausible and interesting rumours about the StudioPods.